A crew installing helical piers with heavy machinery to repair a home's foundation.

 Seeing your home’s foundation get repaired can feel like a major undertaking, but understanding the process can make it much less intimidating.
 Our team at Vesta follows a precise, proven method to install helical piers and stabilize your home for good.
 We handle every detail, from the initial excavation to the final cleanup, ensuring the job is done right.
 Here’s a look at exactly what you can expect, broken down into four clear steps.

-Step 1: Drilling the Piers
+Step 1: Driving the Piers into the Ground

 The first step is to carefully excavate small areas around your foundation where the piers will be installed.
 Then, using a hydraulic torque motor, we begin drilling the first section of the helical pier into the ground.
 Think of it like a giant screw twisting its way deep into the earth.
 Unlike other methods that simply push piers into the ground, this rotational installation is gentler on your home and allows for precise placement.
 This technique minimizes disruption to your property while setting the stage for a powerful foundation repair solution.

-Step 2: Reaching Stable Soil
+Step 2: Verifying We’ve Reached Stable Soil

 As the pier drills deeper, we attach steel extensions to push it further down, past the unstable soil near the surface.
 We continue this process until the pier reaches solid, load-bearing soil or bedrock.
 How do we know when we’ve hit the right spot?
 We constantly monitor the torque, or rotational pressure, on the hydraulic motor.
 Once the torque reading hits a specific, predetermined value, we know the pier is anchored in soil that’s strong enough to support your home’s weight.
 This step is crucial for guaranteeing a permanent fix.

-Step 3: Attaching Brackets to Transfer the Load
+Step 3: Attaching Brackets to Your Foundation

 With the helical piers firmly anchored deep in stable soil, the next step is to connect them to your home.
 We attach heavy-duty steel brackets to the top of each pier, fitting them securely beneath your foundation’s footing.
 These brackets are the critical link in the system.
 Their job is to transfer the entire weight of that section of your home off the failing soil and onto the solid, stable piers.
 This immediately stops the foundation from sinking or settling any further and prepares it for the final step.

-Step 4: Lifting and Securing Your Foundation
+Step 4: Lifting Your Home to a Level Position

 Finally, we place hydraulic jacks on the brackets and begin the lifting process.
 With incredible control, we gently and evenly raise the settled parts of your foundation.
 Our goal is to achieve “maximum practical recovery,” which means lifting the structure as close to its original level as possible without causing any new stress or damage.
 Once the lift is complete, the brackets are permanently secured to the piers, and the load of your home is officially transferred.
 After a final check, we backfill the excavated areas, leaving your foundation stable and secure.
 If you’re seeing signs of foundation trouble, the best first step is to schedule a free inspection with our team.

-Common Myths About Helical Pier Installation
+Busting Common Myths About Helical Pier Installation

 When you’re dealing with foundation problems, the last thing you need is confusing information.
 Helical piers are a fantastic, modern solution for many homes, but a few common misunderstandings can cause homeowners to hesitate.
 Let’s clear up some of the biggest myths so you can feel confident about the best way to support your home.